adampash/mercury_ex/README.md

     end
     ```

-  2. Ensure `mercury` is started before your application:
+  2. Add your Mercury API key to your `config.exs`

     ```elixir
-    def application do
-      [applications: [:mercury]]
-    end
+    config :mercury, :api_key
     ```